aspafford/how_to_drush/README.md

 ## Use Drush to Download and Install Drupal

-To install a new drupal site, we'll simply create a new directory then copy our make file inside and run [drush make](http://www.drush.org/en/master/make/) to download the codebase.
-The make file can pull any version drupal and any contrib modules we may need:
+To install a new drupal site, we'll simply create a new directory, grab our make file and run [drush make](http://www.drush.org/en/master/make/) to download the codebase.
+The make file can pull any version drupal along with any contrib modules we may need:

 ```shell
 drush make drush.make.yml